EldonGabriel/eldongabriel.github.io/_posts/2026-05-23-samba-file-sharing-deployement.md

 Validation confirmed authentication, connectivity, and permission enforcement.

 - **Connectivity Verification:** `ping` was used to verify layer-3 network connectivity.
-- **Service Verification:** Confirmed that the `smbd` service was active and listening on the correct network ports.
+- **Service Verification:** Confirmed that `smbd` was active and listening on the correct ports.
 - **Authentication Testing:** Guest access and invalid credentials were rejected.
-- **Read/Write Validation:** Successfully authenticated using `smbuser` and confirmed file creation and modification.
+- **Read/Write Validation:** Authenticated with `smbuser` and confirmed file creation and modification.

 ## 1.4 Troubleshooting Highlights

+#### Configuration Filename Error
-- **Configuration Filename Error:** A typographical mistake (`.cof` instead of `.conf`) prevented the configuration changes from loading correctly.
+A typographical mistake (`.cof` instead of `.conf`) prevented the configuration changes from loading correctly.
 This was resolved by correcting the file name and validating the paths.

+#### Automation Block Errors
-- **Automation Block Errors:** Heredoc formatting inconsistencies cause configuration append failures.
+Heredoc formatting inconsistencies cause configuration append failures.
 This was resolved by verifying the matching opening and closing delimiters.

 ### Tool Mapping